 Growing avocados in Zones 12-13

-In order to protect your avocado tree from extreme temperatures, you should provide shade during midday hours when the temperature is at its peak.
-This can be done by using shade cloths or even strategically placed trees that will give some respite from direct sunlight while still allowing enough light for photosynthesis and growth of the tree itself.
+To protect your avocado tree from extreme temperatures, provide shade during midday hours when the temperature is at its peak.
+This can be done by using shade cloths or well-thought-out planting locations.
+The idea is to provide respite from harsh direct sunlight while still allowing light for photosynthesis.
+Pruning correctly will also help promote air circulation, which reduces diseases exacerbated by stagnant air pockets around the foliage.

 Leave a Reply